 Price

-Price adheres to the listed sell value, listing them with Highest Value First, or Lowest Value first, depending on the sorting option.
+Price adheres to the listed sell value, with descending order sorting Lowest First, while ascending order sorts Highest First .
 Great to use when offloading a slew of gear after any exploration or Liberation being done.

 Grouping Items